alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 The arguments `start` and `step` are optional and have default values of `0` and `1` respectively.

 The `i` argument is an optional variable name that can be used inside the `repeat` block.
 It will start with the value `start` and increment by `step` each iteration of the loop to a final value of `start + step * (count - 1)`.
 It must start with a lowercase letter and can contain letters, numbers, and underscores.
-By convention, it is `camelCase`.
+By convention, it is `snake_case`.

 If `i` is omitted, then only `count` should be provided making it take the form `repeat(count)`.